PriyamvadaKumar/Xray-Image-Classification-using-Deep-Learning-CNN-Logistic-Regression-Models/README.md

 # Multinomial Logistics Regression - Data Preprocessing and Augmentation

-Logistic regression can be thought of as a neural network without a hidden layer, where the output layer directly connects with the input layer8.
+Logistic regression can be thought of as a neural network without a hidden layer, where the output layer directly connects with the input layer.
 In order to build my model , I used a sequential model ( Keras) that I built for the CNN model and removed the inner hidden layers .
 The final logistic regression sequential model only consisted of a flatten layer , dense layer and a final softmax activation function layer .
 The output was similar to a multinomial logistic regression model because of the softmax function .